chmartinez/my-resume/README.md

 Want an HTML file, published in the web?
 -------
 Use the "publish" command from resume-cli using the console (check https://github.com/jsonresume/resume-cli#resume-publish for more info)
+* Make sure to first login to your "resume-cli" account by using "resume login" command.

 Why not using "pdf" as output format?
 -------